-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of cancer suspected
+The type of cancer suspected

-- Signs and symptoms
+Your signs and symptoms

 In addition to a physical examination, the following tests may be used to diagnose Waldenstrom’s macroglobulinemia:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist then analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed depends on the location of the cancer.

 The most common type of biopsy for Waldenstrom’s macroglobulinemia is either a bone marrow biopsy or a biopsy of the lymph nodes in the neck, under the arms, or in the groin.
-A biopsy may also be taken from the chest or abdomen while using a computed tomography (CT or CAT) to guide the doctor.
+A biopsy may also be taken from the chest or abdomen while using a computed tomography (CT or CAT scan) to guide the doctor.
 A biopsy can also be taken from the stomach or intestine during an endoscopy, a test that allows the doctor to see inside the body using a thin, lighted, flexible tube called an endoscope.
 More information on bone marrow biopsy and a CT scan is below.

-A bone marrow aspiration and biopsy are similar and often done at the same time to examine the bone marrow.
+These 2 procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a different needle.

-Magnetic resonance imaging (MRI) scan.
+Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-MRI can also be used to measure the tumor’s size.
+MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+This dye is injected into a patient’s vein.

 Positron emission tomography (PET) or PET-CT scan.
 A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
 However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the extent of spread of the cancer.
 This is called staging.